 Lavaca also adds this information: Though the Keyhole and Kiener's route are by far the most popular, there are many popular purely technical routes on the 900 foot north-east granite face, known as the Diamond.
 The routes here range from 5.10a (the Casual Route) to The Honey Moon Is over, which is around 5.13.
 All of these routes are at least 9 pitches or so starting from the huge ledge that runs across the face around 13,100'.
 Guidebooks that cover these routes are easy to find.

 For latest information call Rocky Mountain National Park at 970-586-1206 or you can go to RMNP weather page for up to date weather forecasts.
-Mountain Conditions
+Mountain Conditions.
+You can also see the current conditions at Long's Peak Webcam.

 Conditions on this mountain, like all Colorado 14ers, are subject to change rapidly- especially during the prime climbing summer season.
 The mountains are their own weather system, and weather forecasts from nearby towns often have little to do with actual mountain conditions.
 You can generally count on clear to partly cloudy in the morning, and heavy clouds and thunderstorms in the afternoon during the summer.